mapattacker/datascience/preprocess.rst

 Non-Tree Based Models
 **********************
+**One-Hot Encoding**: We could use an integer encoding directly, rescaled where needed.
+This may work for problems where there is a natural ordinal relationship between the categories, and in turn the integer values, such as labels for temperature ‘cold’, warm’, and ‘hot’.
+There may be problems when there is no *ordinal* relationship and allowing the representation to lean on any such relationship might be damaging to learning to solve the problem.
+An example might be the labels ‘dog’ and ‘cat’.

-**One-Hot Encoding**: each category is one field of 1 & 0.
+Each category is one binary field of 1 & 0.
 Not good if too many categories in a feature.
 Need to store in sparse matrix.
   * Dummies: ``pd.get_dummies``
   * sklearn: ``sklearn.preprocessing.OneHotEncoder``